BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 * Player save systems

+>> Week 10
+* Finished level 1 and accompanying mechanics

+Next steps:
+- Block out level 2
+  - Uses the runaway item for herding animals into a given location
+  - Subclass/child of kibby with wider vision/other adjustments to suit the task
+  - Possibly use lighter food at the end with pouch upgrade?

+- Block out level 3
+  - more local to people
+  - uses cages and pushing to move animals to locations
+  - later segment utilising this and food/lvl2 mechanic to manipulate animal to location

+- Fishing minigame
+  - Secret level
+  - Mini roaming animal
+  - Stretch goal

 ### New Approaches
 > - Detail any innovative or new approaches you explored during the project.